Roman naming conventions: Cognomen

-Unlike the nomen, which was passed down unchanged from father to son, cognomina could appear and disappear almost at will.
-They were not normally chosen by the persons who bore them, but were earned or bestowed by others, which may account for the wide variety of unflattering names that were used as cognomina.
-Doubtless some cognomina were used ironically, while others continued in use largely because, whatever their origin, they were useful for distinguishing among individuals and between branches of large families.
+A cognomen was not used like the nomen, which was passed down unchanged from father to son.
 New cognomina were coined and came into fashion throughout Roman history.
+An individual's cognomen could be newly applied or disposed of almost at will; a cognomen was not normally chosen by the person that bore it, but rather was earned and bestowed by other persons, which may account for the wide variety of unflattering names that were used as cognomina.
+Doubtless some cognomina were used ironically, while others continued in use largely because, whatever their origin, they were useful for distinguishing among individuals and between branches of large families and later evolved from praenomini of hounoured ancestors.

 Under the Empire, the number of cognomina increased dramatically.
 Where once only the most noble patrician houses used multiple surnames, Romans of all backgrounds and social standing might bear several cognomina.
-By the third century, this had become the norm amongst freeborn Roman citizens.
-The question of how to classify different cognomina led the grammarians of the fourth and fifth centuries to designate some of them as agnomina.
+By the 3rd century, this had become the norm amongst freeborn Roman citizens.
+The question of how to classify different cognomina led the grammarians of the 4th–5th centuries to designate some of them as agnomina.

 For most of the Republic, the usual manner of distinguishing individuals was through the binomial form of praenomen and nomen.
-But as the praenomen lost its value as a distinguishing name, and gradually faded into obscurity, its former role was assumed by the versatile cognomen, and the typical manner of identifying individuals came to be by nomen and cognomen; essentially one form of binomial nomenclature was replaced by another, over the course of several centuries.
+But as the praenomen lost its value as a distinguishing name, and gradually faded into obscurity, its former role was assumed by the versatile cognomen, and the typical manner of identifying individuals came to be by nomen and cognomen; essentially one formulation of binomial names was replaced by another, over the course of several centuries.
 The very lack of regularity that allowed the cognomen to be used as either a personal or a hereditary surname became its strength in imperial times; as a hereditary surname, a cognomen could be used to identify an individual's connection with other noble families, either by descent, or later by association.
-Individual cognomina could also be used to distinguish between members of the same family; even as siblings came to share the same praenomen, they bore different cognomina, some from the paternal line, and others from their maternal ancestors.
+Individual cognomina could also be used to distinguish between members of the same family; even as siblings came to share the same praenomen, they bore different cognomina, some from their paternal line, and others from their maternal ancestors.